Kota the Friend

 Avery Marcel Joshua Jones (born October 16, 1992), known by his stage name Kota the Friend (stylized as KOTA The Friend), is an American rapper, singer, songwriter, and record producer, born and raised in Brooklyn, New York.
-He got his stage name from the Disney movie Brother Bear and is actually a Native American word "Koda" meaning friend.
+He took his stage name from the Disney movie Brother Bear and has claimed it is a Native American word meaning friend.

 Early life

 Avery Jones was born on October 16, 1992, in Brooklyn, New York City.
 Growing up as a Jehovah's Witness in Clinton Hill, Brooklyn, he developed an affinity for music.
 Jones at 8 years of age learned how to play the trumpet although he originally wanted to play the saxophone but there were not enough available at his school, later picking up the keyboard, guitar, and bass.
 He attended the Brooklyn High School of the Arts and Five Towns College for trumpet.
 During college, he created the rap trio Nappy Hair, releasing two mixtapes, "Autumn", and "Nappy Hair."
 Kota spent much of his time working weekend jobs to make enough money to build an at-home music studio.
 Jones in his early teen years recalls rapping into his laptop in the bathroom.
 This encouraged him to continue to pursue creating music as a career.